Review: Disco Elysium

 — Moxy Früvous, The Drinking Song

-It was the spring of 2003, and two days before graduating from college I decided to try booze.
-I’d had cider and beer before, but wasn’t much of a drinker; this would be my first foray into the hard stuff, and I wanted to make it count.
+It was the spring of 2003, and two days before graduating from college I decided to try hard alcohol.
+I’d tried cider and beer before, but wasn’t much of a drinker; this would be my first foray into the hard stuff, and I wanted to make it count.

 I logged onto the Something Awful forums in search of advice.
-After consulting the sages I decided on the following lineup:
+With a helpful overview from some fellow goons I decided on the following lineup:

 1. Gin and tonic